Eastern Region (Ghana)

 The Eastern Region is located in the eastern part of Ghana and is one of the sixteen administrative regions of Ghana.
 Eastern Region is bordered to the east by the Lake Volta, to the north by Bono East Region and Ashanti region, to the west by Ashanti Region, to the south by Central Region and Greater Accra Region.
 Akans are the dominant inhabitants and natives of Eastern Region, and Akan, Ewe, Krobo, Hausa and English are the main spoken languages.
 The capital town of Eastern Region is Koforidua.
 The Eastern Region is the location of the Akosombo Dam, and the economy of the Eastern Region is dominated by its high-capacity electricity generation.
 Eastern Region covers an area of 19,323 square kilometres, which is about 8.1% of Ghana's total landform.

 Hydro project

 High-capacity electricity generation Akosombo Hydroelectric Project contains three main tributaries: the Black Volta; the White Volta and the Red Volta and the Akosombo Hydroelectric Project flows into the Gulf of Guinea on the Atlantic Ocean.
 The Akosombo Dam was completed in 1965 as part of the Volta River Project.
 The dam measures at 440 ft (134 m) above ground level.
 The large electric power generating capacity is 912 megawatts.
-The dam helps supplies electricity to an economically important town called Tema.
+The dam helps supply electricity to an economically important town called Tema.